tainstr/misura.doc/live.rst

 Thermal control status cannot be True if the acquistion status is False.
 In other words, temperature cannot be controlled by a thermal cycle outside of a running test.

 On the opposite it is possible that the thermal control is turned off during a running test.
 This happens if the test was set to do not end with the thermal cycle and its target duration was longer than the duration of the thermal cycle.
-The operator can also manually interrupt the thermal control anytime by pressing the ``Cool`` button - without stopping the acquistion (see below ref:`live_end`).
+The operator can also manually interrupt the thermal control anytime by pressing the ``Cool`` button - without stopping the acquistion (see below :ref:`live_end`).

 The Status panel also contains real-time thermal control parameters, as: